doomcatLee/orderPizza/README.md

 Behavior|Input|Output
 ---|---|---
-User picks a topping, returns that toppings array to the Pizza object| chooseTopping() | ["pep", "bacon", "onions"] User picks a size, returns that size to the pizza object | chooseSize() | "medium" Calculate the cost of the pizza depending on size and number of toppings | calculateCost()|"$40" If user finishes order or add another pizza, add current cost to the total user cost| addMorePizza()|
-If user leaves one of the inputs blank, throw an error | missing input| alert("missing info")
+Output returns properties of pizza Object|pizza object| toppings, size, cost Output calculates the total cost of the one or more pizzas | pizza object| total cost Output returns user name and address in a sentence| name, address|$NAME delivering at $ADDRESS Output takes array of pizza object from customer object | array of pizza object| user object Input form throws an error when one of the field is empty | empty input| error

 ## Setup/Installation Requirements
 ```